Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: A decomposition of diffusion process

 \section{A decomposition of diffusion process}

-The analysis in the previous section has shown that, compared to a Langevin system, the free energy dissipation rate of system X under external forcing includes not only the entropy production rate but also an additional housekeeping heat term.
-This leads us to consider whether, within the overall dynamics of X, there exists a subsystem analogous to a Langevin system, whose free energy dissipation is entirely characterized by a certain form of entropy production, as in the Langevin case.
+The analysis in the previous section has shown that, compared to a Langevin system, the free energy dissipation rate of system $(X_t)_{t\ge0}$ under external forcing includes not only the entropy production rate but also an additional housekeeping heat term.
+This leads us to consider whether, there exists a subsystem of $(X_t)_{t\ge0}$, whose free energy dissipation is entirely characterized by a certain form of entropy production, as in the Langevin case.

 It is known that a Langevin system with a symmetric generator $\mathcal{G}$ in $D(\mathcal{G}) \cap L^2(\mathbb{R}^n, \mu)$, satisfies detailed balance and time-reversal symmetry at its stationary measure $\mu$